 - Page Speed: How fast is the page loading?
 If it’s taking too long to load, people aren’t going to wait and you’re going to gain the click without the conversion.
-Former Googler Maile Ohye says, “2 seconds is the threshold for e-commerce website acceptability.
-At Google, we aim for under a half second.”
+Former Googler Maile Ohye says, “Two seconds is the threshold for ecommerce website acceptability.
+At Google, we aim for under a half-second.”

 - Design: Is it overwhelming coming to your site?
-When I land on a website I’ll leave it without even digesting the content if it’s too overwhelming.
-What I mean by too overwhelming is a pop-up box that takes 3/4 of the page and isn’t clear how I can close it, a site that is 90 percent of text and no clear path on what text box to read first, and videos that play automatically only to freeze within the first 2-3 seconds.
+When I land on a website, I’ll leave it without even digesting the content if it’s too overwhelming.
+What I mean by too overwhelming is a pop-up box that takes 3/4 of the page and isn’t clear how I can close it, a site that is 90% of text and no clear path on what text box to read first, and videos that play automatically only to freeze within the first two to three seconds.
 If you think your design is great and still aren’t receiving conversions, send the site to 10 different people (a variety of people) and gather feedback.

 - Content: Is what they clicked on what they’re actually going to get from the landing page/website?
-If you promise a 50 percent off coupon and send users to your “New Shoes” category page then you can’t be too shocked when you receive a ton of clicks and zero conversions.
+If you promise a 50% off coupon and send users to your “New Shoes” category page, then you can’t be too shocked when you receive a ton of clicks and zero conversions.
 Have your message actually match the page content.

 7. Grammar Errors

 The to-do list is piling up and we need to get that piece of content published, like yesterday.
 So, we scram together and add the final pieces, give it a little branding flair and then send it off.

 Within about 24.5 seconds, your phone goes off with a Twitter notification mentioning the brand and a screenshot of the subject line spelled, “How to Tackle Technical SEO on a Low Budget.”
 Your heart sinks, but you’re not the only one.